maybeanerd/resume-pandoc/sebastian-di-luzio.md

 Overview:

 :  Building and maintaining the foundation of the platform for students.
-Providing core services and utilities as well as a platform for feature teams to build upon, enabling multiple cross department initiatives to bring a new user experience to over 150K students.
+Providing core services and utilities as well as a platform for domain teams to build upon, enabling multiple cross department initiatives to bring a new user experience to over 150K students.

 Highlights: